HR

 • Compliance and data security: Recruiting comes with strict legal requirements, from EEO and GDPR compliance to data protection laws.
 I checked whether each ATS system includes built-in compliance tracking, role-based access controls, and secure storage for sensitive candidate information.

 • Reporting and analytics: I prioritized platforms that offer detailed hiring reports, diversity metrics, and time-to-fill analytics.
 Good software helps you measure what’s working, where bottlenecks are, and how to improve recruitment strategies over time.
+Solid reporting is also crucial for startups figuring out what's the top ATS software for tech startups as they build out hiring processes for the first time

-The list below contains genuine user reviews from the applicant tracking software category page.
+The list below contains genuine user reviews from the Applicant Tracking Software category page.
 To be included in this category, a solution must:

 • Collect, sort, and screen resumes and any associated candidate information